Bill Miner: Legacy

 Mount Miner near Princeton, formerly Bald Mountain or Baldy, was renamed in Bill Miner's honor in response to a motion by the Princeton Board of Trade in 1952.
 Miner had lived on the ranch owned by Jack Budd, which was on the other side of this mountain from Princeton, while planning the robbery at Ducks.
 Billy's Restaurant in Princeton, British Columbia is also named after him.

 Tin Whistle Brewing Co. a microbrewery from Penticton B.C. launched a Red Ale titled "Hands Up!" as a commemoration to Miner.

 His principal biography is The Grey Fox: The True Story of Bill Miner, Last of the Old Time Bandits, by Mark Dugan and John Boessenecker (Norman: University of Oklahoma Press, 1992).

 In 2014, thieves stole Miner's watch from the Royal BC Museum in Victoria.
-The watch, along with the several others were recovered by the Victoria Police and the thieves arrested by the Port Alberni RCMP.
+The watch, along with the several others, was recovered by the Victoria Police and the thieves arrested by the Port Alberni RCMP.

+In 2018, Robert Buckley composed The Legend of Billy Miner (scored for concert band) as a commission to mark the 40th anniversary of the Kamloops Interior Summer School of Music.
+It starts with a ragtime theme setting the story in its time period, followed by a train robbery and police chase, then a doleful theme representing Miner languishing in prison, and finally a return to the upbeat ragtime symbolizing his return to life outside prison.

+In early 2024, a pub called The Notorious Grey Fox Taps and Patio opened in what used to be the penitentiary in New Westminster where Miner served and escaped.